ArcturusNavigation/AllSeaingVehicle2/README.md

 If Ubuntu 22.04 is needed, install Distrobox and run

 ```
-distrobox create -i ubuntu:22.04
+distrobox create --nvidia -i ubuntu:22.04
 ```

-to create an Ubuntu 22.04 environment.
+to create an Ubuntu 22.04 environment with the NVIDIA GPU.
 You can now enter the Ubuntu 22.04 environment by running `distrobox enter <name-of-env>` and exit by running `exit`.

 The Velodyne LiDAR drivers also require the following packages: